OpenShift strategy

 oauth-server-ca.crt: <PEM encoded CA root certificate>

-After restarting the Kiali pod, Kiali will trust this root certificate for all HTTPS requests related to OAuth authentication.
+Kiali will automatically trust this root certificate for all HTTPS requests (not just OAuth).
+The certificate is loaded into Kiali’s global certificate pool.
+Kiali watches for changes to the CA bundle and automatically refreshes without requiring a pod restart.
 If you have multiple different CAs, for different clusters, include each as a separate block in the bundle.

 Insecure setting